zxzxzx1234/LFA/README.md

 [sigma]

 -insert the alphabet-
+e.g
+DFA: 0, 1
+NFA: a, b, epsilon
+PDA: 0, 1, e, $
+Turing: 0, 1, +, _, c

 [rules]

 -insert the rules-

-* Important rule: name of the inputs should be input_[automaton].txt
+* Important rule: name of the inputs should be input_[autonom].txt

 !
 For Turing: input_turing.txt